esovm/flamingo/README.md

 * Did we notice you'll need a computer too? 🤭

 Simply run the following commands to get yourself Flamingo.
 If everything goes right, you'll have the newly created executable `flamingo` in `build`.

-You can then just copy it to `/usr/local/bin` for convenience.
+You can then optionally install it with `make install`.

 ```sh
 git clone https://github.com/TomerShech/flamingo # Clone the repository